pixijs/pixijs.com/src/data/pixi.js.md

 	data?: T;
 	/** File format of the asset, usually the file extension.
 Used to determine which loader parser to use. */ format?: string;
+	/**
+	 * @deprecated Use `parser` instead.
+	 */
+	loadParser?: LoadParserName;
 	/** Override to specify which parser should load this asset.
-Useful when file extensions don't match the content type. */ loadParser?: LoadParserName;
+Useful when file extensions don't match the content type. */ parser?: AssetParser;
 }
 /**
  * A valid asset source specification.
 This can be a URL string, a {@link ResolvedSrc},